locoframework/loco-rails/README.md

 Where:

 * notifications_size - max number of notifications returned from the server at once
-* app_name - used as key's prefix to store info about current WebSocket connections in Redis or memory
+* app_name - used as key's prefix to store info about current WebSocket connections in Redis

-In a production environment - it's better not to store all the data Loco-Rails needs to work in memory.
-A better option is Redis, which is shared between app servers.
 If Loco-Rails discovers Redis instance under `Redis.current`, it will use it.
 Except that, you can specify Redis instance directly using `redis_instance: Redis.new(your_config)`.

 2️⃣ Browse all generated files and customize them according to the comments.